YBronst/Asrock-Z690-PG-Reptide/README.md

 It contains fully configured EFI OpenCore and Clover Folders.
 I assume no liability for the use of this repository.
 Use it at your own risk.

-- ❗️Attention!
+-❗️Attention!
 If you have RX5700 (XT) graphics card, you have to use the nameframe (ATI,Adder) to avoid WindowServer crashes!

 ## Hardware configuration:
 * CPU: i7-12700kf AlderLake